ruanvdmerwe/ruanvdmerwe.github.io/_pages/presentations.md

 ---
 layout: page
 permalink: /talks/
-title: talks
+title: Really just a slide dump.
-description: Some talks I have given, with a few reading groups sprinkled in.
+description: In the works, but you will be able to find my talks here (be it for a reading group or an event).
 nav: true
 ---